Hyper-Tiger-Transfer-Protocol/club-challenges/CryptoSeries/README.md

 #### Plaintext: [JSON Array](./plaintext/plaintext_array.json) | [JSON Object](./plaintext/plaintext_object.json) | [TXT](./plaintext/plaintext.txt)

+---

+## Information

+### JSON Examples

-In addition, examples for how to use json in some programming languages are given [here](./Info/JSON_import_examples/).
+JSON is a popular file type due to scalability and ease of use.
+Because it is so important to know how to use these files, examples have been provided in some programming languages [here](./Info/JSON_import_examples/).

+### GCD

+### Modulo Arithmetic

 ---